surge-synthesizer/surge/doc/Architecture.md

 # Code Layout

 Third-party libraries are copied or submoduled into `libs`.
-VSTSDK and VSTGUI are an exception.
+VST3SDK and VSTGUI are an exception.
 They are submodules in the top level directory.
 All of the Surge C++ source is in the `src` directory.

 `src/common` contains common code; `src/common/gui` and `src/common/dsp` contain the GUI and DSP code respectively.

-Each of the hosts has a directory in `src`: `src/vst2`, `src/vst3`, `src/au` and `src/headless` are the four flavors of host we have now.
+Each of the hosts has a directory in `src`: `src/vst2`, `src/vst3`, `src/au` and `src/headless` are the four flavors of hosts we have now.

 # SurgeStorage, Parameter and SurgeSynthesizer

-The code collaboration between the parts of Surge happens through the SurgeStorage class, which acts as a named bag of parameters.
+Code collaboration between various parts of Surge happens through the SurgeStorage class, which acts as a named bag of parameters.
 Each parameter is represented by the Parameter class, which holds type and value and has an update semantic.
-The SurgeSynthesizer at runtime reads the values from the current SurgeStorage.
+SurgeSynthesizer reads the values from the current SurgeStorage at runtime.

-This means that things like loading a new patch amount to unstreaming SurgeStorage into the synthesizer's current Storage instance.
+This means that things like loading a new patch amount to unstreaming SurgeStorage into SurgeSynthesizer's current Storage instance.
 Similarly, changing a value in the UI means locating the appropriate set of Parameters and calling the appropriate invalidating value change function on them.